baribgf/Breast-Cancer-Prediction-DeepLearning/README.md

 # Breast-Cancer-Prediction-DeepLearning
-A prediction project of breast cancer implementing deep learning.\
+A prediction project of breast cancer with deep learning.\
 Dataset from sklearn builtin dataset "breast-cancer"\
 Model built using tensorflow